Dede Dancing, AA, LMT

-September 2011-Present: Instructor at East-West Shool of Integrative Healing Arts
+September 2011-Present: Instructor at East-West School of Integrative Healing Arts and Massage College, teaching:

 Western (Swedish) Massage--Core Curriculum;

-Massage for Pain Relief--Elective course or Continuing Education (14 hours)
+Massage for Pain Relief--Elective course or Continuing Education-14 hrs

-Thermal (Hot and Cold) Stone Massage--Elective/Continuing Ed (14 hours)
+Thermal (Hot and Cold) Stone Massage--Elective/Continuing Ed-14 hrs

 My desire to promote health and comfort for ourselves and future generations leads me not to use pesticides or harsh chemicals of any kind around my home or business.